tingkts/DIY-SmartSpeaker-on-RaspberryPi3/README.md

-# Just the self notes of recording DIY and reference market known smart speaker.
+#### Just the self notes of recording how to DIY Raspberry Pi 3 Smart Apeaker and reference of the market known smart speakers.